Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 15+ Ranger, [Deadeye II]

-You gain the following benefits:

-***Slay the Foe.*** When you hit the target of your *Hunter's Mark* cast from Favoured Foe feature with a weapon attack or Unarmed Strike, you can choose to end the *Hunter's Mark* spell and make the attack score a Critical Hit.
+When you hit the target of your *Hunter's Mark* cast from Favoured Foe feature with a weapon attack or Unarmed Strike, you can choose to end the *Hunter's Mark* spell and make the attack score a Critical Hit.

 ---

 ## Level 9+ Ranger

+### Adrenaline

+**Prerequisite:** Level 9+ Ranger

+You can cast *Haste* once without expending a spell slot.
+You regain the ability to cast it in this way again when you finish a Long Rest.

+---

 ### Planar Wanderer